Tau Beta Pi March Officer eNotes

 - The McDonald Mentor Program celebrates excellence in mentoring.
 The winner receives an engraved medallion, pin, and $1,000, and the nominating chapter receives $1,000.
 (Information sheet)

 In addition to student officers, you must also elect and update your advisors.
 You can do this in the electronic reporting system by selecting Modify Advisor before you submit your Report of Officer and Advisor Election.
 Change an advisor's term to "none" if their term has expired or update the term if the advisor was re-elected.
-Each chapter should have at least four advisors (including one chief advisor), and each should serve four years.
+Each Chapter should have at least four advisors (including one chief advisor), and each should serve four years.
 Ideally, one advisor's term should expire each year.
-Review the February 2013 issue of The Bulletin for ways to find advisors and utilize them.
+See the February 2013 issue of The Bulletin for ways to find advisors and utilize them.
 A chapter must submit four advisors with valid terms of office on the Report of Officer and Advisor Election.

 District Conferences are held from February to April; check the schedule to locate the date of the conference nearest you.
 These are an invaluable training tool for new officers and members who want to be involved with the organization.
 They also provide a great opportunity to network and have fun!
 Conferences are coordinated by your District Directors who are a vital resource for your chapter.
-Your directors' contact information is available here.
+Your directors' contact information is available online.